 Jim’s non-profit work as founding director of The Fatherhood Project®, now based at the Families and Work Institute in New York City, has won national recognition.
 In 1984, Esquire magazine selected Jim as one of the “men and women under 40 who are changing America.”
 In 1997, Working Mother magazine selected him as one of the “top 25 men in America who make a difference in the lives of working mothers.”
 In 1998, The Wall Street Journal selected Jim’s Working Fathers: New Strategies for Balancing Work and Family, as one of the best work-life books of the year.
 He served as a consultant to Vice President Al Gore in developing the bi-partisan federal fatherhood initiative.

 Jim is a voracious reader and is passionate about his hobbies: golf, photography, travel, and listening to music of all sorts, especially jazz.
-He is the married father of Jessica Bacal, Director of the Center for Work and Life at Smith College, and Joshua Levine, a NYC-based jazz musician who also composes and performs music for children (www.joshlevinemusic.com).
+He is the married father of Jessica Bacal, Director of Reflective and Integrative Practices at Smith College (The Narratives Project), and Joshua Levine, a NYC-based jazz musician who also composes and performs music for children (www.joshlevinemusic.com).

 Jim acquires and develops projects in a broad range of areas, including business, science, narrative non-fiction, social and political issues, psychology, health, spirituality, parenting, and more.
 He loves his work!